GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/dp-foundation/README.md

 We consider this step optional, it depends on customer policy and security best practices.

 ## Data Anonymization
-We suggest the use of Cloud Data Loss Prevention to identify/mask/tokenize your confidential data.
-The implementation of the Data Loss Prevention strategy is out of scope for this example.
-We enable the service in 2 different projects to let you implement the data loss prevention strategy.
+We suggest using Cloud Data Loss Prevention to identify/mask/tokenize your confidential data.
+Implementing the Data Loss Prevention strategy is out of scope for this example.
+We enable the service in 2 different projects to implement the data loss prevention strategy.
 We expect you will use [Cloud Data Loss Prevention templates](https://cloud.google.com/dlp/docs/concepts-templates) in one of the following ways:
 - During the ingestion phase, from Dataflow
 - During the transformation phase, from [BigQuery](https://cloud.google.com/bigquery/docs/scan-with-dlp) or [Cloud Dataflow](https://cloud.google.com/architecture/running-automated-dataflow-pipeline-de-identify-pii-dataset)